As an Amazon Associate I earn from qualifying purchases. Click for details.

 - Then, return to the site in the daytime, for one final attempt to debunk the phenomena.

-- Advise the client what you found, what you didn’t find, what your theories are, and what they can do next.
+- Advise the client on what you found, what you didn’t find, your theories, and what they can do next.
 (Don’t just abandon them if the site seems haunted to you, too.)

 If you’re not willing to do all of that for each client, with expenses covered (if necessary), have an honest conversation with them.